Stryyder/The-Coding-Journey/README.md

 for updates and progress

 ## NOTE
 - The code examples included in this project are not perfect.
 They are just "working" solutions that worked to succesfully pass that specific challenge in coding bootcamp.
+As I progress, I will likely revisit these solutions and rework them, improving upon their efficiency, etc.

 ### Biggest lessons so far
 - Everyone is lost to a certain degree